sfcgeorge/vector_salad/README.md

 Further information on the usage of these command line tools can be found by running them with the `--help` flag.
 Further examples can be found in the examples folder.

+See the full [Documentation](http://www.rubydoc.info/github/sfcgeorge/vector_salad) for more usage info.

 ## Contributing